Philliec459/Science-and-Technology-Society-Use-of-NASA-Landsat-Data-to-Calculate-NDVI-and-PNDVI/README.md

 ![image.png](Input.png)

-## **This is all automatic from this point on except for Slide Bar adjustments required on the Figures.**
+## **This is all automatic from this point on with Robinson Preserve preset Slide Bar adjustments.
+The Slide Bars would need to be adjusted to study any area outside of Robinson Preserve, and for any Landsat Tiles other than what is used in this example.**
 ---
 ---